saikotek/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/VSPC_first_steps/guide.en-gb.md

 > This guide is designed to assist you as much as possible with common tasks.
 However, we recommend contacting a specialist provider if you experience any difficulties or doubts when it comes to managing, using, or setting up a service on a server.
 >
 ## Requirements
-- A [Hosted Private Cloud infrastructure](https://www.ovhcloud.com) from OVHcloud to enable access to the Veeam Service Provider Console.
 - Administrative permissions for the [OVHcloud Control Panel](https://www.ovhcloud.com/control-panel) to manage resources.
 - A server compatible with the Veeam Backup Agents, running a supported [operating system](https://helpcenter.veeam.com).
 - A firewall configured to allow communication between the VSPC and your managed servers.